seedstack/website/content/docs/seed/manual/rest.md

 class is created for each request.

 {{% callout info %}}
-In order to avoid possible conflict with static resources, all REST resources are prefixed by default with `/rest/`.
+REST resources are exposed on `/` by default and have priority when their path conflict with a static resource.
+The default prefix can be changed by specifying the `org.seedstack.seed.rest.path` configuration property.
 {{% /callout %}}

 Below is an example of a simple "Hello World" REST resource: